 Chicken Parm every night!
 (Just kidding.)
 (But not completely kidding.)

 Traditional Chicken Parmesan

 To make traditional Chicken Parmesan, you start by coating chicken pieces in seasoned breadcrumbs.
 Most recipes have you do that by first dredging the pieces in flour, then beaten eggs, then breadcrumbs.
 It’s kind of messy and dirties several bowls.

 Then you fry the coated chicken in oil.
 Then you put it in a baking dish with tomato sauce, top it with cheese, and bake.

 That’s too many steps for me, especially on a weeknight.

 Easy Air Fryer Chicken Parmesan

-When I created my oven method for Chicken Parmesan, I found that I can make it much simpler by just brushing the chicken with a little tomato sauce, then sprinkling on the bread crumbs (the tomato sauce helps the breadcrumbs stick), then baking.
+When I created my from-frozen version of Chicken Parmesan, I found that I can make it much simpler by just brushing the chicken with a little tomato sauce, then sprinkling on the bread crumbs (the tomato sauce helps the breadcrumbs stick), then baking.
 Once the chicken is cooked through, I add more tomato sauce, plus cheese, then bake for a couple minutes more to melt the cheese.
 Done!

 To make that method work in the air fryer, I’ve altered it only slightly—I wait until the chicken is halfway cooked before adding the breadcrumbs.
 It helps keep the bread crumb mixture from getting overly browned before the chicken is cooked through.
 And with that slight adjustment, it comes out perfect.